harpreetsethi/gettincleaningdatacp/README.md

 2. run_analysis.html - html markdown extract of the above R script (added primarily for ease of read)

-3. TidyDataSet2.txt - Extract of the second tidy data set
+3. TidyDataSet1.txt/TidyDataSet2.txt - Extract of the first and second tidy data set

 #####Script build and test environment